sdiehl/stephendiehl.com/posts/production.md

 product, you've just added technical debt to your company.
-The person you have to hand the code off to will have to read through your code and all it's transitive dependencies, and while the undocumented upstream libs might make sense they may utterly confound your predecessor.
+The person you have to hand the code off to will have to read through your code and all it's transitive dependencies, and while the undocumented upstream libs might make sense they may utterly confound your successor.

 If you're depending on your Haskell code being stable and supportable it's worth being conservative in what dependencies you pull into your tree.